 First-to-die life insurance

 With first-to-die, the policy pays out as soon as the first person dies, making the payout to the survivor.
 The primary goal of this type of joint life insurance is similar to individual life insurance.
 It is often used to compensate for the lost income of a spouse or partner who dies.
 Whether it’s the loss of one individual in a dual-income household, or the loss of the primary income earner, first-to-die policies payout to the survivor so that they have finances on hand in their time of need.
+If you’re looking for first-to-die life insurance carriers, there are many competitive life insurance providers to choose from.

 Second-to-die life insurance